 The School is addressed to final year undergraduate students, graduates and PhD candidates, official of the Public Administration (municipalities, counties, regional bodies) and regulatory agencies staff who intend to study in depth some of the most relevant issues for regulation, tariff setting and management of local public services, either of environmental interest or not.
-The programme is designed as an intensive workshop, combining theoretical and practical modules.
+The programme is designed as an intensive workshop, combining theoretical modules and case studies.

 More specifically the course is designed as follows: